-Rule 649.
-Clothing shall be worn that is suitable for the work to be performed and that provides protection from the elements.
+- Rule 647.
+Cargo which is covered and used as a work surface or walking area by employees shall be checked for holes.
+Plywood, plates or other means shall be provided to cover such holes. - Rule 648.
+Employees shall not enter spaces in the hold of log vessels for the placement of dumper devices where the possibility of logs striking, rolling upon, or pinning the employee exists. - Rule 649.
+Clothing shall be worn that is suitable for the work to be performed and that provides protection from the elements. - Rule 650.

-Rule 650.
 In order to avoid needless injury, appropriate foot protection shall be worn to protect against falling, crushing or penetrating actions.
-Footwear, such as open-toed sandals, moccasins, go-aheads, bedroom slippers, high-heeled shoes, and similar footwear is inappropriate and shall not be worn.

-Rule 652.
-Gear and equipment shall be used in a manner consistent with its designed or approved use.

-Rule 653.
-The load shall not pass over the heads of workers.
+Footwear, such as open-toed sandals, moccasins, go-aheads, bedroom slippers, high-heeled shoes, and similar footwear is inappropriate and shall not be worn. - Rule 651.
+(Not used.) - Rule 652.
+Gear and equipment shall be used in a manner consistent with its designed or approved use. - Rule 653.
+The load shall not pass over the heads of workers. - Rule 654.

-Rule 654.
 Both hands shall be used when climbing all ladders.
-Articles which are too large to go into pockets or on belts shall be raised or lowered in a safe manner.
+Articles which are too large to go into pockets or on belts shall be raised or lowered in a safe manner. - Rule 655.

-Rule 655.
 Whenever hatch plates of any type are used, they shall be secured to prevent them from slipping, and shall be of sufficient strength to support the equipment used upon them without excessive deflection.

-Rule 656.
-All protective equipment and safety equipment provided by the employer shall be properly used, maintained, and stored.

-Rule 657.
-No protective or safety equipment shall be used in a longshore operation which has been modified in any way, unless approved by a competent authority.

-Rule 658.
-While installing or removing cones from containers, employees shall not position themselves in the bight where they could be injured by the tractor wheels, container, chassis or other equipment.

-Rule 659.
-Unlicensed rolling stock restricted to marine terminals, other than cargo, shall have reflectorized striping on all four (4) sides.
+- Rule 656.
+All protective equipment and safety equipment provided by the employer shall be properly used, maintained, and stored. - Rule 657.
+No protective or safety equipment shall be used in a longshore operation which has been modified in any way, unless approved by a competent authority. - Rule 658.
+While installing or removing cones from containers, employees shall not position themselves in the bight where they could be injured by the tractor wheels, container, chassis, bombcarts, or other equipment. - Rule 659.
+Unlicensed rolling stock restricted to marine terminals, other than cargo, shall have reflectorized striping on all four (4) sides. - Rule 660.

-Rule 660.
 Radios are provided to pass essential information during operations.
 Communications on all radio channels shall be kept to an absolute minimum.
-Using a radio for personal communication is prohibited

-Rule 661.
-All containers shall be floated prior to being landed on chassis or bomb carts.

-Rule 662.
-All containers shall be floated and hoisted only when there is no danger of lifting chassis/bomb carts.
+Using a radio for personal communication is prohibited - Rule 661.
+All containers shall be floated prior to being landed on chassis or bombcarts. - Rule 662.
+All containers shall be floated and hoisted only when there is no danger of lifting chassis/bombcarts.
 The ALL CLEAR signal from Figure 16.2 will be given to the crane operator only after the container has been floated and there is clear separation between the container and chassis/bomb cart and all personnel are clear of the lift.
 Forward movement of the tractor shall be determined by the signalman to ensure a clear separation.

 Rule 663.
-All containers shall be floated and hoist-ed/lowered from/to chassis or bomb carts only when there is no danger of the container striking a person on the dock.
+All containers shall be floated and hoisted/lowered from/to chassis or bombcarts only when there is no danger of the container striking a person on the dock.